801 Naval Air Squadron

-801 Naval Air Squadron (801 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
-It most recently operated the Harrier as part of Joint Force Harrier (JFH), from October 2006 until March 2007.
+801 Naval Air Squadron (801 NAS), also known as 801 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
+It most recently operated the Harrier II GR.7 V/STOL strike aircraft as part of Joint Force Harrier (JFH), at RAF Cottesmore, from October 2006 until March 2007.

 Formed on 3 April 1933 by the redesignation of No. 401 (Fleet Fighter) Flight, FAA.
 Operating as a carrier-based fighter squadron, it served throughout the Second World War.
 It operated with de Havilland Sea Hornet post-war.
 During the Korean War, it flew Hawker Sea Fury.
 These were followed with the Hawker Sea Hawk during the late 1950s and later the Blackburn Buccaneer during the 1960s.
 The squadron flew the Sea Harrier throughout the 1980s, 1990s and early 2000s, notably during the Falklands War.

 History

 Fleet Air Arm of the Royal Air Force

 801 Squadron of the Fleet Air Arm was established on 3 April 1933, at RAF Netheravon in Wiltshire, through the redesignation of No. 401 (Fleet Fighter) Flight, FAA, within the Royal Air Force.

 Equipped with three Fairey Flycatchers and six Hawker Nimrods biplane fighters, it embarked commenced operations in Home Waters and the Mediterranean.
 The Fairey Flycatchers were replaced by Hawker Ospreys in early 1934, while the Hawker Nimrods were retired in October 1936.
 In early 1939, Blackburn Skuas and Gloster Sea Gladiators were allocated to for Deck Landing Training duties.
 However, following the transfer of the Fleet Air Arm to Admiralty oversight on 24 May 1939, the unit was reclassified as a second line squadron and redesignated as 769 Naval Air Squadron at RNAS Donibristle (HMS Merlin), Fife.